Architecting Authority

 Priority 5: Twitter Card and remaining OG tags.
 These matter when your content is shared across multiple platforms.
 Set them once and they work indefinitely.
 The time investment is under five minutes per page.

-Common Meta Tag Mistakes B2B Companies Make
+Common Meta Tag Mistakes Businesses Make

 Using the company tagline as the meta title.
 Taglines are for brand awareness.
 Meta titles are for search intent.
 A title that says "Building the Future of Finance" tells Google nothing about the page and matches no query a buyer would type.
 A title that says "CFO Dashboard Software for Mid-Market Finance Teams" matches exactly what the buyer searches for and describes the product accurately.